unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

-Overleaf projects set up before the start of the semester are the places where you draft your paper project/thesis manuscript, collaborate wtih course instructor and faculty advisor, get feedback and iteratively develop the final version.
+Overleaf projects set up before the start of the semester are the places where you draft your paper project/thesis manuscript, collaborate wtih course instructor and project/thesis advisor, get feedback and iteratively develop the final version.

 To get started: